Grabium/PHP-GARB/README.md

  ### 2 - Save
 This function will be save a alias for refer the folder and scan folder to save names of you files (NOT CONTENTS, BUT NAMES).
 This names will prevent delete this listeds on function clear.
 Use:
-`php garb save directory/folder alias`.
+`php garb save directory/folder as alias`.

 <div id="clear"/>